NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/glpi/index.md

 ---
-title: GLPI Role
+title: GLPI Integration
 description: No Fuss Computings NetBox Ansible Collection role glpi_netbox
 date: 2024-04-07
 template: project.html
 about: https://gitlab.com/nofusscomputing/projects/ansible/collections/netbox
 ---

-This role is part of the Ansible collection `nofusscomputing.netbox`, contains all of the logic to setup GLPI and NetBox so that the data from NetBox can be synchronized from netbox and kept in sync.
+This role, `netbox_glpi` is part of the Ansible collection `nofusscomputing.netbox` and contains all of the logic to setup GLPI and NetBox so that the data from NetBox can be synchronized to GLPI.

 ## Features